hughdbrown/curious_quoran/README.md

 Coursera course features were the simplest - I collected concatenated course titles and descriptive text using the API.

-#### Misc. ideas for extras, extending functionality to recommend resources for individual question pages

-TBD

-Yet another curated reading list of short stories: http://recommendedreading.tumblr.com/rss Coursera API: for description concatenate shortname and name to underscore general topic.
+#### Extending the functionality

 Once I had the pipeline in place, adding new resources (like curated writing from [Longform](http://longform.org) and changing the user profile or question page was a trivial matter.

 ### Why is this more sophisticated than a search engine?

-You might wonder why this is worth the trouble of aggregation and lexical analysis when it seems like a Google search could yield similar results ADD HERE etc etc

-In tapping into Quora discourse, this tool leverages a user history not easily conveyed in a phrase plugging into a search engine.
+You might wonder why this is worth the trouble of aggregation and lexical analysis when it seems like a Google search could yield similar results, but as evidenced by the test "case studies," I found that in tapping into Quora discourse, this tool leverages a user history not easily conveyed by simply plugging a phrase into a search engine.

 #### Feature engineering: the secret sauce

-Creativity in feature engineering is the crux of this project: once a document is transformed into vector space with TF-IDF weighting, need to "magnify" latent interests so that cosine similarity will yield optimal results. etc etc fix me add stuff here
+Creativity in feature engineering is the crux of this project: once a document is transformed into vector space with TF-IDF weighting, I needed to "magnify" latent interests so that cosine similarity would yield optimal results.
+If a followed question was tagged with a topic that was previously followed (e.g. a question about sentiment analysis tagged with NLP, which was followed independently as a topic previously), that question was weighted more heavily, since the user demonstrated a deeper interest in that topic.

-Preventing overfitting to documents of a certain length etc etc etc

-Also needed to perform regularization (dividing by the L2 norm of TF-IDF vectors) to eliminate bias toward longer documents with more words.
+Worth mentioning is a quick but import fix for preventing overfitting to documents of a certain length: I needed to perform regularization (dividing by the L2 norm of TF-IDF vectors) to eliminate bias toward longer documents with more words.